 Medical Center of the Americas Foundation

-Medical Center of the Americas is anchored by the University Medical Center of El Paso, El Paso Children's Hospital and the four-year Texas Tech University Health Sciences Center Paul L. Foster School of Medicine.
-University Medical Center provides care to many low-income and uninsured residents in the region, El Paso Children’s offers dozens of services that include pediatric intensive care and pediatric oncology.
-The Paul L. Foster School of Medicine admits 40 medical students every school year.
+Medical Center of the Americas is anchored by the University Medical Center of El Paso, El Paso Children’s Hospital and the four-year Texas Tech University Health Sciences Center Paul L. Foster School of Medicine.
+University Medical Center provides care to many low-income and uninsured residents in the region, while the dozens of services at El Paso Children’s include pediatric intensive care and pediatric oncology.
+The Foster School of Medicine admits 40 medical students every school year.

 El Paso Specialty Hospital

 El Paso Specialty Hospital is a 31-bed orthopedic surgery facility owned by local physicians who specialize in procedures such as joint replacement and spine surgeries.
-In addition to serving the El Paso and Las Cruces region, the hospital receives patients from Chihuahua and other parts of northern Mexico.
+The hospital serves El Paso, Las Cruces and parts of northern Mexico.

 Foundation Surgical Hospital of El Paso

-Foundation Surgical Hospital of El Paso, opened in 2004 as Physicians Hospital, now has 40 beds and a medical staff of more than 300 physicians.
+Foundation Surgical Hospital of El Paso has 40 beds and a medical staff of more than 300 physicians.
 FSHEP offers outpatient and inpatient surgery, with inpatients usually discharged within 4-5 days.

 In nearby Saint Teresa, N.M., Peak Behavioral Health Services is a 119-bed hospital that treats children, adolescents, adults and seniors with mental health and chemical dependency issues.
 The facility is open around the clock, 365 days a year.